 Attend events you’re interested in.

-You can check out this site or the official Facebook page of the MIBFIBF to attend events you’re interested in.
+You can check out the official website or official Facebook page of the MIBF to attend events you’re interested in.
 Book launching, seminars, and workshops abound during the MIBF.
 Plenty of learning opportunities for the readers and writers among us.

 Don’t ever forget the Book Fair selfie.

 Take pictures–lots of it to prove to the world that you were there.
 Coz without pictures, it didn’t happen, right?
 Whether with the books you bought, or with the authors you follow, take pictures and boast your pile of books to the rest of the world.